-I have to say, back then when I was in my junior year in college I was a big fan of Nike.
+Back then when I was in my junior year in college I was a big fan of Nike.
 Anything Nike design - I am obsessed.
 From the packaging, digital, experiential, storefront and maybe even shoe-lace design - the whole nine yards.
-Bagboy is one the brands that I was working during my internship back then, and I remembered telling myself I will have my time to transform BagBoy to a Nike brand.
+Bagboy is one the brands that I was working during my internship back then, and I remembered telling myself that one day I will have my time to transform BagBoy to a Nike brand.

 I tried.
 Hard.
 I researched how design agencies like Hort, Huge and RGA executed Nike projects and I was overwhelmingly excited.
 You see Dynamic Brands, the parent company of BagBoy is a humble-small-company in the outskirts of Richmond, Virginia.
 It doesn’t have the resources of a behemoth athletic company.
 But for me, I saw it as an opportunity to be creative with my resources.
 I knew it would take time.
 Well, I was a patient designer.
 Armed with ramen noodles for sustenance, and The Killers “Runaway” album- I felt like I was into something.

 Ah, yes- designers positioned as reactive creatures, making everything shiny and pretty and that is "IT."
 The word “production” this day, is synonymous with being reactive.
-It is true I was production designer back then, I was very reactive to the directions of my leaders.
+It is true I was production designer back then, I was very reactive to the directions of my leaders

 I reacted and worked at Bagboy.
-I worked and smiled and shared my work.
+I worked and worked and shared my work.
 I shared my work and some people loved it.
 Then, one day I sensed a pattern, felt a work-rhythm and a tempo, and in that moment I started creating roadmaps for future projects.
 I started to become a proactive designer.
 My last year at BagBoy was amazing- I coordinated projects that I wanted to do.
 My leaders trusted me because I showcased that I can align with their needs.
 Plus, they loved my Bagboy-to-somewhat-Nike intentions.

 micro-sliver of Nike aesthetics to my projects.
 I was happy.
 The concept and the experience of being reactive always fascinated me.